line/armeria/site/src/sphinx/server-annotated-service.rst

         @Header("age") // This field will be injected by the value of HTTP header "age". private int age;

-        @RequestObject // This field will be injected by another request converter. private MyAnotherRequestObject obj;
+        @RequestObject // This field will be injected by another request converter.
+You cannot omit this annotation. private MyAnotherRequestObject obj;

         // You can omit the value of @Param or @Header if you compiled your code with ``-parameters`` javac option.